msemjan/msemjan.github.io/content/posts/how-to-learn-new-technology-with-stack-overflow.md

 ---
-title: "How to Learn New Technology With Stack Overflow"
-date: 2023-07-14T18:07:25+02:00
+date: "2023-07-14T18:07:25+02:00"
 draft: true
-summary: "Constant learning is important to keep up with constantly changing technical fields, such as programming, software engineering, data science, or DevOps.
+summary: Constant learning is important to keep up with constantly changing technical fields, such as programming, software engineering, data science, or DevOps.
 Therefore, it makes sense to pick up a studying tips and tricks to optimize learning.
-In this post I'll describe how to use Stack Overflow to learn new things."
+In this post I'll describe how to use Stack Overflow to learn new things.
-type: post
 tags:
 - Learning
 - Studying
 - Technology
 - Tips & Tricks
+title: How to Learn New Technology With Stack Overflow
+type: post
 ---
 # How to Learn New Technology With Stack Overflow